-Based on such evaluation, management believes that the Company's existing cash and cash equivalents and marketable securities as of June 30, 2018 may not be sufficient to satisfy the Company's operating cash needs for at least one year after the filing of this Quarterly Report on Form 10-Q. These factors raise substantial doubt about the Company's ability to continue as a going concern.
-The Company continues to pursue potential sources of funding, including equity financing.
+Based on such evaluation, management believes that the Company's existing cash and cash equivalents and marketable securities as of September 30, 2018 may not be sufficient to satisfy the Company's operating cash needs for at least one year after the filing of this Quarterly Report on Form 10-Q. These factors raise substantial doubt about the Company's ability to continue as a going concern.
+The Company's ability to access funding in any form is not assured and is likely to be influenced by the results of its ongoing Phase 2b trial of INOpulse for PH-ILD and our other ongoing and planned clinical trials.